dns-proxy, test-dns — Domain Name System (DNS) proxy

 Requests with classes other than IN

-(ANY class) are rejected with response
+and * (ANY class) are rejected with response

-code NotImp
+code NotImp.

 As we stated above, there are several possible proxy operations.